Gaboze-Pocaio/Kickstarter/INSTALL.md

-# Gameboy Zero - handheld Edition Installation
+# Gameboy Zero - Handheld Edition Installation

 > This document is intended for a somewhat advanced user base, but we have made it simple enough to follow along for anyone